jamesratzlaff/typesafe-config-yaml-provider/README.md

 # typesafe-config-yaml-provider
 A ConfigProvider implementation that allows for yaml files to be used with the typesafe config library

-Simply include this library in your classpath if you are running the version of typesafe config that has the SPI feature and you should be able to load yml config files like you would any other config file.
+Simply include this library in your classpath if you are using the version of typesafe config that has the SPI feature and you should be able to load yml config files like you would any other config file.

 Including a file within your yml can be done by tagging the value of an item with !include